Lost Cities

-Lost Cities is a 60-card card game, designed in 1999 by game designer Reiner Knizia and published by several publishers.
+Lost Cities is a 60-card card game designed in 1999 by game designer Reiner Knizia and published by several publishers.
 The objective of the game is to mount profitable expeditions to one or more of the five lost cities (the Himalayas, the Brazilian Rain Forest, the Desert Sands, the Ancient Volcanos and Neptune's Realm).
-The game was originally intended as a 2-player game, but rule variants have been contributed by fans to allow 1 or 2 further players, causing Reiner Knizia himself to later provide semi-official 4-player rules.
+The game was originally intended as a 2-player game, but rule variants contributed by fans allow one or two further players, causing Knizia to later provide semi-official four-player rules.